dilawar/PlotDigitizer/README.md

 # Limitations

-Currently this script has following limitations:
+This application has following limitations:

-- Background must not be transparent.
-It might work with transparent background but I've not tested it.
 - Only b/w images are supported for now.
 Color images will be converted to grayscale upon reading.
-- One image should have only one trajectory.
+- Each plot should have only one trajectory.

 ## Need help